dnelson/temet/docs/installation.rst

 If the above didn't work or gave errors, you may need to go through a manual installation:

-1. Clone the repository into your home directory, here into a ``tenet`` directory
+1. Clone the repository into your home directory, here into a ``temet`` directory

 .. code-block:: bash

     cd ~
-    git clone git@github.com:dnelson86/tenet.git
+    git clone git@github.com:dnelson86/temet.git

 2. Clone the public Illustris data analysis python scripts